 DRSs use phased array antennas to provide multiple access support to LEO spacecraft with low to medium data rate requirements in the 2-GHz band.
 In the transmit mode a single antenna beam is formed on the DRS that is pointed and steered by phase shifters in each of the transmit elements.
 In the receive mode, multiple LEO spacecraft signals are received by the DRS and transmitted to a central earth station where they are demultiplexed and routed to beam-forming equipment.
 Here the phase and amplitude of the signals are weighted and linearly combined to synthesize a beam for each LEO spacecraft.
 Beam pointing is accomplished by computing weight values for each of the receive element array signals from the DRS.

 Directional high gain steerable antennas are required for larger more robust spacecraft with medium to high data rate requirements and for spacecraft that need to communicate at great distances.
 DRSs use parabolic reflector antennas to support Earth-to-space as well as space-to-space communications.
 In addition to size and weight limitations, spacecraft antennas are also limited by spacecraft attitude control, precision and ability to point with the required accuracy.
 Antennas are required to maintain the surface accuracy within the tolerances of their design despite temperature gradients induced by solar radiation.
 Most spacecraft antennas are required to provide simultaneous transmit and receive functions and, as in the case of DRS operations, provide communications in different frequency bands while effecting accurate antenna pointing and tracking of a LEO spacecraft.
 A complex feed system and a commanded gimbal drive assembly are used to accomplish these delicate operations.
 The feed system is designed to optimize antenna gain over the expected range of operations.
 The gimbal drive assembly mechanically steers the antenna to point in the desired direction.
 In situations that require interference calculations and for which high gain directional spacecraft antenna patterns do not exist, the following reference radiation antenna pattern, adopted from Rec.
-ITU-R S.672, may be used to represent the peak envelope in the antenna side-lobes.
+ITU-R S.672, may be used to represent the envelope of the antenna gain pattern.

-G (φ) = Gm – 3(φ/φ0)2 for φ0 φ 2.58 φ0
+G (φ) = Gm – 3(φ/φ0)2 for 0 φ 2.58 φ0